Federal Loan Consolidation

 Before You Consolidate, Know Your Federal Loan Debt

-To access all of your federal student loan history, you can go to www.nslds.ed.gov.
-You will need your social security number and federal PIN to access your loan information.
-This history will not include any private educational loans that you have taken out.
-Compare your current federal loan interest rates, deferment options and repayment incentives with those of a Federal Direct Consolidation loan to see if consolidation is the best option for you.
+To access all of your federal student loan history login with your FSA ID at: NSLDS.ed.gov .
+This history will not include any private educational loans.
+Compare your current federal loan interest rates, deferment options and repayment incentives with those of a Federal Direct Consolidation loan to see if consolidation is the best option for you at: studentloans.gov.
+The Department of Education provides free loan counseling.
+Student borrowers should never pay a fee for these services.

 Federal Direct loan consolidation allows you to combine your eligible outstanding federal student loans into one loan with one monthly payment.
 Your consolidated loan will have a fixed interest rate that is set at the weighted average of the interest rates of the underlying loans.
 Keep in mind that you cannot consolidate private educational loans with your federal loans.
 However, any federal education loan can be consolidated.